davidackerman/EM_aligner/README.md

 # EM_aligner
 A set of Matlab tools for aligning EM images into a coherent image volume in two and three dimensions.
 This library works in conjunction with the "Renderer" ecosystem of tools.

-# Application to the Female Adult Fly Brain
+# Application to ssTEM Female Adult Fly Brain
-The set of tools described here was used for alignment of the female adult fly brain (FAFB) ssTEM dataset, [A Complete Electron Microscopy Volume Of The Brain Of Adult Drosophila melanogaster](https://www.biorxiv.org/content/early/2017/06/13/140905).
+The set of tools described here was used for alignment of the female adult fly brain (FAFB) ssTEM dataset, described in the BioRxiv article [A Complete Electron Microscopy Volume Of The Brain Of Adult Drosophila melanogaster](https://www.biorxiv.org/content/early/2017/06/13/140905).

 Specifically:
 -	Image Rendering, image transformation and meta-data management were performed using the Renderer (available freely and documented here: https://github.com/saalfeldlab/render).